 I want to take this opportunity

-to commend the agents at
+the agents at

 Hodge and Hodge Insurance